ali1234/rpi-ramdisk/README.md

 Connect a Pi Zero or similar using a USB cable.
 Then run:

-    sudo rpiboot -d boot-busybox-klibc
+    sudo rpiboot -d boot

-**Note**: Raspbian image is too big to boot using this method, see:
+**Note**: Raspbian image may be too big to boot using this method, see:

 https://github.com/raspberrypi/usbboot/issues/14